Palmyra Public Schools: History

-The district is classified by the New Jersey Department of Education as being in District Factor Group "DE", the fifth-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "DE", the fifth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

+In March 2024, Palmyra residents voted in favor of an $18.4 million bond referendum to fund school district facility upgrades and improvements, including more than $10 million for work at the middle / high school.
+Later that month, the district learned of a $1.07 million reduction in state aid from the New Jersey Department of Education for the 2024–25 school year.
+Following an appeal by the district, it was confirmed by the New Jersey Department of the Treasury that the district income used to calculate the previously quoted state aid was incorrect:"'Our district income went from $217,109,243 in 2019 to $208,454,233 in 2020 (a 3.99% decrease),' Pease explained.
+'It then went from $208,454,233 in 2020 to $317,940,995 in 2021 (a 52.52% increase).'"

 Schools

-Schools in the district (with 2018–19 enrollment from the National Center for Education Statistics) are:
+Schools in the district (with 2023–24 enrollment from the National Center for Education Statistics) are: